-Supervising a doctoral candidate is one of the missions of researchers and teacher-researchers and is an essential step in their career.
+Supervising a doctoral candidate is one of the missions of researchers and academic researchers and is an essential step in their career.
 The term "supervisor" is used to designate the thesis director, the co-director or any person who contributes significantly to the supervision of the doctoral candidate.

-Doctoral candidates are placed under the responsibility of their thesis director, who signs any administrative documents associated with the doctoral course.
-The thesis director is also responsible for the scientific direction of the doctoral research project, a responsibility which can be jointly assumed by the thesis director and a thesis co-director.
+The thesis director is the person who signs any administrative documents associated with the doctoral program.
+He or she develops the subject of the research project in consultation with the doctoral student and ensures its originality, its feasibility within the planned duration, and that all scientific, material and financial conditions are met to guarantee the proper conduct of the research work.
+The thesis director is also responsible for the scientific direction of the doctoral research project, a responsibility which can be jointly assumed with a thesis co-director.
 When the co-director is affiliated with another French university, the co-direction is formalised in an agreement signed by both parties.

 Co-supervisors can also contribute to the supervision of the doctoral candidate.
 In this case, the respective responsibilities and duties of each must be determined with the doctoral candidate from the beginning of the preparation of the doctorate and set out in the training agreement that is signed upon first registration for the doctorate.
 This agreement may be modified at the time of each re-enrolment.